 Behavioral problems may also be managed with a combination of behavioral modification techniques and medication.

-S-adenosylmethionine—A single 2006 report suggests that administration of s-adenosylmethionine, a food supplement, may reduce self-mutilating behaviors in adults with this syndrome.
+S-adenosylmethionine—2 reports suggests that administration of s-adenosylmethionine, a food supplement, may reduce self-mutilating behaviors in adults with this syndrome.
 This supplement, which is available in health food stores, is naturally synthesized by the human body and important for many bodily processes.
-Talk to your doctor before taking any supplements.
+Talk to a doctor before taking any supplements.

 With treatment, the average life expectancy is early- to mid-20s.
 There may be an increased risk of sudden death due to respiratory causes.
 However, many people live longer with good medical and psychological care.

 Dolcetta D, et al. Quantitative evaluation of the clinical effects of S-Adenosylmethionine on mood and behavior in Lesch-Nyhan patients.
 Nucleosides Nucleotides Nucleic Acids.
 2013;32:174–88.

 Glick N. Dramatic reduction in self-injury in Lesch-Nyhan disease following S-adenosylmethionine administration.
 J Inherit Metab Dis.
 2006;29(5):687.

 Lesch-Nyhan syndrome.
 GeneReviews website.
 Available at: http://www.ncbi.nlm.nih.gov/books/NBK1149.
 Updated May 15, 2014.
 Accessed August 23, 2017.